 Wildlife around the world is so varied and different.
-There are many habitats, each with its own unique characteristics, flora and fauna.
+There are many habitats, each with its own unique characteristics, flora, and fauna.
 This is the case of the polar animals, which live in the Arctic, one of the coldest regions of the planet.
-This polar animals printable activities will help your little one learn more about some of the species that populate the Arctic, as he or she also learns new vocabulary in English.
+These polar animals’ printable activities will help your little one learn more about some of the species that populate the Arctic, as he or she also learns new vocabulary in English.

 By completing these activities, your little one will learn a few new words in English and, more importantly, he or she will also get to appreciate arctic animals even more.
 This is important as it sets the foundation needed for nurturing the love for the environment and the animals that populate the different habitats.